AyushBishnoi/Weather-app/README.md

 ## Getting started

 1.)
 Make sure you already have Node.js and npm installed in your system. </br>
 2.)
+Then download the file in your local system & install packages using npm install.</br>
+3.)
+You have to install a ###react-icons dependencies to use react icons which i have use in the the application.
+4.)
 I have provided my API_KEY for you. </br>
-3.)
-You need an API key from <a href="https://openweathermap.org/api">OpenWeatherMap</a>.
-After creating an account, grab your key.
+5.)
+But you need an API key from <a href="https://openweathermap.org/api">OpenWeatherMap</a>.
+After creating an account, grab your key after <a href="https://home.openweathermap.org/users/sign_in">sign in</a>.
+6.)
+Then you have put your API_KEY in the